prakh2796/Opening-Hour/README.md

    then we can have a simple array [open_time,close_time, ...] as a day schedule.
    Also, such an approach would let us avoid mistakes when a client sends a request with invalid states changes such as 'close -> close'.
-2. When the closing hour happens to be on the next day, it should accompany it no matter the day it is.
-Rather the day should be indicated within the data.
+2. When the closing hour happens to be on the next day, data should be present in the same day itself.
+   We can use a boolean key `nextDay` to represent if the restaurant closes the same day or the next day.

 Example JSON for the above thoughts
 ```